shunkeen/zignite/README.md

 ## Example Code

 * The following code does **not** generate an intermediate collection.
-* The following code compiles to a single While statement.
+* The following code compiles to [a single loop](./src/hermit/hermit_type.zig#L31).
-* However, removing the `sum` method only produces the initial state of the iterator, not a While statement.
+* However, removing the `sum` method only produces the initial state of the iterator, not a loop.

 ```README.example.zig
 const zignite = @import("src/zignite.zig");